GameStop Bull Roaring Kitty Roars Again On Twitter As Stonks Soar, Led by AMC

 BlackBerry Ltd (NYSE: BB) shot up 14.8% to $11.56% on the same day, and another 13.67% to $13.14 in after-hours trading.

-AMC, Blackberry, and GameStop were the most discussed stocks on WallStreetBets over 24-hours attracting 3022, 2777, and 927 mentions respectively as of press time.
+AMC, Blackberry, and GameStop were the most discussed stocks on WallStreetBets over 24-hours attracting 3022, 2777, and 927 mentions respectively as of press time, as per Quiver Quantitative data.

 In May, AMC returned 160.42%, making it the second most profitable investment for the month among the assets seeing high interest from retail investors, but a meme-themed cryptocurrency, SHIBA INU (SHIB) was the top gainer at 433.27%.